Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Free for users.

-• No subscription for reading content (books) through Goodreads itself.
+• No subscription for reading content (e.g. books) through Goodreads itself.

 • High traffic/awareness among serious readers.